dliuproduction/daory/README.md

     npm start
     ```

+## Usage

-7. Connect MetaMask to custom localhost RPC if it is not configured correctly.
+1. Connect MetaMask to custom localhost RPC if web3 is not detected correctly.
+This information can be found in the truffle develop console (eg. http://127.0.0.1:8545/).

+2. Click 'Sign Up' to sign up your address with a name.
+This is mandatory to login

+3. Click 'Login'

+4. Click 'Propose' to propose tasks

+5. Click 'Task Board' to view tasks and vote

 ## License